Weird-Ghosts/babyghosts/content/research-and-impact.md

   - **Impact measurement**: Gauging and narrating our social imprint within the industry.

   #col2
-  Our exploration into equitable funding for Canadian game studios kicked off with a survey we ran in 2021.
+  Our exploration into equitable funding for Canadian game studios kicked off with a survey in 2021.
 We gathered firsthand insights from the heart of the community, learning about the experiences and challenges faced by indie game studio founders.
 [Read our report.](https://weirdghosts.ca/blog/breaking-down-barriers-to-funding-for-canadian-game-studios)

   Our findings were eye-opening.
 We discovered a stark disparity in funding access, particularly for marginalized creators, with consequences that cascade throughout the industry.
 The need for more inclusive funding is obvious.
 But how do we make change? **We're working on that.**
   ::